bt3gl/building_blog/content/intro_ml.md

 ![cyberpunk](./cyberpunk/25.jpg){:height="300px" width="400px"}

-At Apple, I had the chance to learn a lot of deep learning while working with the team that develops its DNN toolkit.
+At Apple I had the chance to learn a lot of deep learning while working with the team that develops its DNN toolkit.
 Today I have open-sourced my **personal** studies:

 * [🚀 My Resources for AI, ML, and DNN](https://github.com/bt3gl/Machine-Learning-Resources).
 * [🛰 CUDA Studies for Deep Learning Problems](https://github.com/bt3gl/CUDA_Studies_For_Deep_Learning).